CluedIn-io/CluedIn.Documentation/docs/050-preparation/enricher/140-open-corporates.md

     - **Lookup Vocabulary Key** – enter the vocabulary key that contains the names of companies that you want to enrich.

+    - **Skip Entity Code Creation (Company Number)** – turn on the toggle if you don't want to add new entity codes that come from the source system to the enriched golden records.
+Otherwise, new entity codes containing company numbers will be added to the enriched golden records.

         ![open-corporates-enricher-2.png](../../assets/images/preparation/enricher/open-corporates-enricher-2.png)

 1. Select **Add**.